 Yukon Territory, Canada

-Aben Resources holds a 100% interest in the 7,400-hectare Justin Gold Project.
+Aben Minerals holds a 100% interest in the 7,400-hectare Justin Gold Project.
 The property is located in the southeast Yukon on the Tintina Gold Belt to the immediate southeast of Seabridge Gold’s 3 Aces Project.
 The Justin Project is approximately 35 kilometres southeast of the Cantung Mine and has an all season road running through the claims.
 Exploration work at the Justin Gold Project began back in 2011 and Aben has been actively working at the site with positive exploration results.

 Exploration work at the Justin Gold Project began back in 2011 and Aben has been actively working at the site with positive exploration results.
 Click to enlarge the map.